 Finally, customers may be taking misguided precautions such as avoiding online purchases for fear of being exposed to the virus via boxes or packaging.
 Help prevent the spread of misinformation.
 Know that COVID-19 is highly unlikely to be transmitted as a result of packaging or shipping, as this type of virus typically does not survive long on surfaces.
-So don’t fear opening boxes, and feel free to pass this sheet from the CDC along to any of your customers who may be worried.

 Responding to COVID-19 in Ecommerce

 Perhaps the best way to insulate your account from COVID-19 (and a number of other adverse events) is to adopt a margin-based advertising strategy.